chrishulbert/MarkdownPresenter/readme.md

 Markdown Presenter
 ==================

 This is what I use for giving simple, quick-to-produce presentations.
-Rather than fighting with keynote or powerpoint for hours, i can whip up a presentation in minutes using markdown.
+Rather than fighting with keynote or powerpoint for hours, I can whip up a presentation in minutes using markdown.

 Demo and usage
 --------------